640 South State StreetDover, Delaware 19901

 There may be other risks depending upon your specific medical condition.
 Be sure to discuss any concerns with your healthcare provider prior to the surgery.

 A laminectomy usually requires a stay in a hospital.
 Procedures may vary depending on your condition and your doctor’s practices.

 A laminectomy may be done while you are asleep under general anesthesia, or while you are awake under spinal anesthesia.
 If spinal anesthesia is used, you will have no feeling from your waist down.
 Newer techniques are being developed that may allow a laminectomy to be done under local anesthesia on an outpatient basis.
 Your doctor will discuss this with you in advance.

 After the surgery you will be taken to the recovery room for observation.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room.
 Laminectomy usually requires a hospital stay of one or more days.

 You will most likely begin getting out of bed and walking the evening of your surgery.
 Your pain will be controlled with medication so that you can participate in the exercise.
 You may be given an exercise plan to follow both in the hospital and after discharge.

-Take a pain reliever for soreness as recommended by your doctor.
+Take a pain reliever for soreness as recommended by your healthcare provider.
 Aspirin or certain other pain medications may increase the chance of bleeding.
 Be sure to take only recommended medications.

-Notify your doctor to report any of the following:
+Notify your healthcare provider to report any of the following:

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your healthcare provider may give you additional or alternate instructions after the procedure, depending on your particular situation.